teamBangazon/BangazonAPI/README.md

 ### Text Editor

-For a developer environment you will also need an up to date version on Microsoft's Visual Studio or [Visual Studio Code](https://code.visualstudio.com/download) , which will work on Mac OS
+For a developer environment, you will also need an up-to-date version of Microsoft's Visual Studio or [Visual Studio Code](https://code.visualstudio.com/download) for Mac OS.

 ### SQLite